rdkcentral/entservices-inputoutput/.github/instructions/PluginOnboardingCompliance.instructions.md

 ### Coverity Scan Inclusion and Test Workflow Updates for New Plugins

-When adding a new plugin in `CMakeLists.txt`, you **must** also update the following to guarantee the plugin is included in all required test and Coverity analysis workflows:
+When adding a new plugin in `CMakeLists.txt`, you **must** also update the following files to ensure the plugin is included in all required test and Coverity analysis workflows:

 - **CI Workflow Files:**
   - `L1-tests.yml`